Navanex is participating in the construction of the Canadian Coast Guard’s first-ever hybrid vessel

 A lever for regional economy and Québec expertise

-The project represents an investment of CAD $55.5 million and will help maintain up to 90 specialized jobs in the region in areas as varied as naval architecture, marine mechanics, electrical engineering and project management.
+The project represents an investment of CAD $55.5 million.
+It will help maintain up to 90 specialized jobs in the region across areas such as naval architecture, marine mechanics, electrical engineering, and project management.

 A flagship vessel for Canada’s maritime future

 This project illustrates the importance of innovation, collaboration and the energy transition in modern shipbuilding.
-Thanks to a rigorous and integrated approach, Navanex demonstrates its ability to meet the highest standards of the maritime industry, while contributing to a greener, more capable fleet.
+Thanks to a rigorous, integrated approach, Navanex demonstrates its ability to meet the highest standards of the maritime industry while contributing to a greener, more capable fleet.

 Do you have a large-scale maritime project?

-Contact our team now to find out how we can support you from design to production.
+Contact our team now to learn how we can support you from design through production.

-Get in touch with our team ⇐ to discuss your project today.
+⇒ Contact our team ⇐ to discuss your project today!